venkateshraju04/garnet-firmware/README.md

 version 1.0.14.0 - hyper os 1 firmware code UNRINXM          * nothing much major issues, flashed this for evox and it somewhat has performance issues and heats

-version below 1.0.14 works perfectly for almost all roms.
+version below 1.0.14 works perfectly for almost all roms.    * android 14 and below only